ansys/pyaedt/doc/source/API/ClientServer.rst

     from pyaedt.common_rpc import launch_server
     # ansysem_path and non_graphical are needed only for Linux Ironpython Server
     launch_server(ansysem_path="/path/to/ansys/executable/folder", non_graphical=True)

+On Linux, the IronPython console can be launched with the following command:
+/path/to/AnsysEM21.x/Linux64/common/mono/Linux64/bin/mono /path/to/AnsysEM21.x/Linux64/common/IronPython/ipy64.exe

 On client side: